10 Classic American Movies for English Learners

-They spend their hours in a number of different ways.
-They dance, they laugh at each other, they tell each other stories, they fight, they talk about a number of different topics and they even smoke marijuana.
+Rather than write the essay, the teenagers dance, tell each other stories, fight; talk about a number of different topics and even smoke marijuana.

 6. Breakfast at Tiffany’s (1961)

-Why Breakfast at Tiffany’s is a great classic to learn English: Audrey Hepburn, the main star, of this great classic has a clear accent and you’ll be able to understand the main idea.
-Her funny character and strange behavior will also entertain you too.
+Why Breakfast at Tiffany’s is a great classic to learn English: Audrey Hepburn has a clear accent to understand and also makes things entertaining with her quirky behavior.

 7. Schindler’s List (1993)

-This great movie classic was directed by the famous director, Steven Spielberg.
-It’s set during the Holocaust and shows the scary times of World War II when Krakow, Poland is occupied by the Nazis.
 All the Jews lose their homes and are sent to concentration or working camps.
-Oskar Schindler is a German businessman and a member of the Nazi party.
-He manages to get a factory that he plans to use to produce cooking tools.
+Oskar Schindler is a German businessman and a member of the Nazi party that buys a factory that he plans to use to produce cooking tools.

 Why this is a great classic for learning English: The heartbreaking pictures will help you understand this movie.
 A lot of the characters are foreign so when they speak English it is much slower.